juju/docs/src/en/troubleshooting-logs.md

-Title: Viewing Juju logs
+Title: Juju logs

-# Viewing logs
+# Juju logs

 Logs in Juju are intended to be inspected with the `juju debug-log` command.
 This method provides logs on a per-model basis and is therefore more convenient than